-Independent

-Nationality: Swedish

-Joined the board in 2019.
+Independent Born in 1976 Nationality: Swedish Joined the board in 2019.
 Chairman of the Audit Committee.

-Master of Science degree in Business Administration and Economics from Stockholm School of Economics
+• Master of Science in Business Administration and Economics, Stockholm School of Economics Competencies:

 - Extensive experience with and insight into financial matters - Enterprise performance management - Reporting processes in listed companies - Considerable insight into the tobacco industry